 Plus, push notifications and automated emails from your LMS will remind employees to engage in their next training challenge to unlock a level or reward.
 This way, learning is always top-of-mind.

 Still not sure how to gamify learning?
-Let’s take a look at some of the best examples of gamification in corporate training, and how to apply their lessons to your own courses.
+Let’s take a look at some of the best examples of gamification in corporate training from other organizations which have implemented it, and how to apply these ideas to your strategy.

 Examples of gamification in corporate training (and how to do it yourself)